 Can We Get Sufficient Creatine From Foods Only?

-You would need to eat one to two pounds of red meat per day, providing you 3-5 grams of Creatine, to warrant not taking a supplement.
-Whilst that may have been a reasonable feat for our hunter gatherer ancestors, that is impractical in todays modern eating habits and culture.
+You would need to eat 1-2 pounds of red meat per day, providing you 3-5 grams of Creatine, to warrant not taking a supplement.
+Whilst that may have been a reasonable feat for our hunter gatherer ancestors, that is mostly impractical in todays modern eating habits and culture.
 It’s also such a lot of meat, which is not necessarily needed to hit your macronutrients, and may likely push you over your calorie budget.

 It’s worth noting that Creatine has a very good absorption rate into the body, meaning that your body is able to recover the majority of what you consume through food and supplementation.
 There is a snag however, inasmuch that when meat is cooked the Creatine stores are reduced, depending on the level of doneness.
 For example, one study found that steak cooked medium lost 27% of its Creatine, while steak cooked well done lost 35%.

 As you may have inferred by now, Creatine is found with greatest concentration in red meat, followed by pork, poultry and fish.
 There is far less in dairy, eggs and shellfish.
 You guessed it, if you are vegetarian, you would superiorly benefit from Creatine supplementation, as there is very little coming in through your diet.

 Oh, and Creatine has a Measurable Impact on Muscle Strength & Growth…